epfl-lasa/crowdbot-evaluation-tools/dev_log.md

 - Store all the lidars, detections, trackings in compact format (such as csv, npy, tar.gz, etc.) should refer to kitti or jrdb dataset
 - Implement test and style-check with LASA python guide
+- Deployment on Jeston AGX

+## Week4

+- THu, 2021/11/04

+    - reorganize the rosbag folder into three main catagories: RDS, MDS, shared control
+    - continue integrate the evalCrowdDensity into pipeline => `qolo/gen_crowd_eval.py` can be used for evaluate the min. dist. from qolo and crowd density within 10m of qolo and save corresponding images

+- Tue, 2021/11/02

+    - test the evalMetricCrowdDensity.py code in `qolo-evaluation/`, countered and fixed a bug related to the changed API in numpy package.
+The original code is based on bag2Npy.py to extract the online detection of DR-SPAAM-Detector while our implementation is based on offline detection using Person_MinkUNet
+    - implement the evalMetricCrowdDensity in my current framework

 ## Week3